Filling of timesheet data can be done in to different ways depending what do you prefer.

 For example, the law office provides services in several areas of law: labor law, business law, intellectual property.
 For this type of business, it may be more reasonable to set up each branch of the law as a separate project i.e. service line.
 In this case, you will have insight into all activities by service lines, employees, billable hours, customers, and costs allocated to each service line.

 Entries should be in hours.
 If you work one and half hour on one task, you enter 1.5.
-If you worked 15 minutes, you need to enter 0.25.
-Besides you can select to add minutes.
+If you worked 15 minutes, you need to enter 0.25 or you can change time unit to minutes in right box.

 Billable check box